-This required assessment will be administered once a semester, each academic year: First, in September to provide Education Specialists and parents pertinent knowledge to assist with academic support and guidance, and again in March to determine growth and goals.
+This required assessment will be administered once a semester, each academic year: First, in September to provide the Teacher of Record and parents pertinent knowledge to assist with academic support and guidance, and again in March to determine growth and goals.

-Education Specialists will review the assessment results with individual families at an LP meeting.
-Additional support and resources including extension activities can be provided with the support of the Education Specialist in order to help guide future instruction.
+Teachers of Record will review the assessment results with individual families at an LP meeting.
+Additional support and resources including extension activities can be provided with the support of the TOR in order to help guide future instruction.
 The optional individualized instruction plan created through i-Ready is another great resource tool for parents and students.

-Kindergarten and first grade students will be given a paper/pencil assessment that will be administered by the ES during an LP meeting in place of the online i-Ready diagnostic.
+Kindergarten and first grade students will be given a paper/pencil assessment that will be administered by the TOR during an LP meeting in place of the online i-Ready diagnostic.